gatsbyjs/gatsby/docs/blog/2019-04-19-gatsby-why-we-write/index.md

 _"Gatsby can't do X"_ gets rebutted by _"Here's a case study of Gatsby doing X"_.

-(For more background on this concept, read about ["economies of scope"](https://www.ribbonfarm.com/2012/10/15/economies-of-scale-economies-of-scope/) or think about companies that have flourished by providing access to literally everything their customers needed — the 1897 Sears Roebuck catalogue with [73K items](https://wpengine.com/reduce-reuse-refresh/); today, Amazon (the "Everything Store") with [100s of millions of items](https://wpengine.com/reduce-reuse-refresh/).)
+(For more background on this concept, read about ["economies of scope"](https://www.ribbonfarm.com/2012/10/15/economies-of-scale-economies-of-scope/) or think about companies that have flourished by providing access to literally everything their customers needed — the 1897 Sears Roebuck catalogue had around 73K items; today, Amazon (the "Everything Store") has [100s of millions of items](https://wpengine.com/reduce-reuse-refresh/).)

 The challenge, is of course _how do we write all of that content?_